instinctive/qmk-planck-mtgap/README.md

 The layout has 4 layers, controlled by `MO(1)` and `MO(2)` keys, which when held switch to layers 1 and 2, respectively, and layer 3 when both are held.

+The modifier keys on layers 1 and 2 are "one-shot", meaning they will be sticky when the layers are released and used for the next keypress.

 ![Rendering of keymap layers](https://github.com/instinctive/qmk-planck/blob/main/doc/instinctive.png?raw=true)

+## Numbers

+I kept the number keys in their usual spots, available on both layers 1 and 2.
+The period and comma characters are often typed with numbers, and they are available to the index and middle fingers while the thumb holds the layer key.

+## Programming and Haskell

+The minus `-` character is given the best possible spot on both layers.

+Parentheses and brackets (exc: angle brackets) are given balanced central locations on both layers.

+The angle brackets are set up for Haskell: they are on the left hand with the easy bigrams and trigrams with the `*$=-` characters, which are very common in Haskell.
+The ampersand `&` character is accessible with the pinky finger so that, for example, `<&>` can be formed without layer switching.

 ## Building